Richard Hertwig: Life

 Hertwig was born in Friedberg in the Grand Duchy of Hesse.
 He began studying medicine at the University of Jena, and under the influence of professor Ernst Haeckel (16 years older), he shifted his interest more to zoology and biology.

 In 1872, he received a doctorate at the University of Bonn and worked there as an assistant to anatomist Max Schultze.
 In 1875, he moved to the University of Jena in the Department of Zoology, and in 1878, Hertwig became extraordinary professor there.

 As a successor of Franz Hermann Troschel, Richard Hertwig was appointed in 1881 to the University of Königsberg as a professor of zoology.
-In 1883, he moved to the same role as professor at the University of Bonn, where he remained only a short while, however, since in 1885, he was called to the Ludwig Maximilians University in Munich, where Hertwig remained until 1925, also working as head of the zoological collection of the state of Bavaria (now Zoologische Staatssammlung München) and as director of the zoological institute which he developed into a leading centre of biological science.
+In 1883, he moved to the same role as professor at the University of Bonn, where he remained only a short while, however, since in 1885, he was called to LMU Munich, where Hertwig remained until 1925, also working as head of the zoological collection of the state of Bavaria (now Zoologische Staatssammlung München) and as director of the zoological institute which he developed into a leading centre of biological science.

 Hertwig belonged to the Bavarian Academy of Sciences, beginning in 1885 as an extraordinary member, and from 1889 as a full member.
 In 1909, he received the title Ritter von.

 Hertwig died on 3 October 1937 in Schlederloh, Germany.

 His pupil Otto Koehler became one of the founders of Ethology in Germany.
 Another of his students, Ivan Buresh, was a leading Bulgarian natural scientist.
 His student Rhoda Erdmann was well known for her studies of invertebrates and cancer and was a pioneer in the field of tissue culture.
 She founded and led the Institute of Experimental Cytology at the University of Berlin.
 She also was the founder and editor of the journal Archiv für Experimentelle Zellforschung.